Contracted out R&D

 2. If the customer is an overseas entity not paying UK corporation tax.

-3. If the contractor is contracted to provide a product or service that is not R&D but undertakes R&D for that product or service.
+3. If the contractor is contracted to provide a product or service that is not R&D, but undertakes R&D in delivering that product or service.

-4. If the customer fails to show that they intended or contemplated R&D to take place and R&D activities were performed by the contractor.
+4. If the customer fails to demonstrate that they intended or contemplated R&D to take place, and R&D activities were performed by the contractor.

 Contracting between group companies